jholleran/calvingcamerareviews/products/long-range-ip-calving-camera-system.md

      name: poe-injector.png
 ---

 This Calving Camera System is ideal if you want to monitor your animals remotely from the comfort of your own home.
-This system is compatible with any PC, Laptop, Tablet or Smartphone.
-The Camera has Pan/Tilt & Zoom (PTZ) functionality that gives you much greater viewing coverage of your Shed.

-Installing this system is a simple DIY job and should take no more than a couple of hours.
-All the devices connect together with ethernet cables and need very little configuration to get started.

-The Foscam Wireless Pan/Tilt/Zoom Outdoor IP Camera features a high quality video sensor combined with a hardened IP66 waterproof enclosure as well as night vision.
-It also includes an IR-Cut Filter lens for true color images that are not washed out.
-The <a href="{{site.baseurl}}/ptz/2015/04/26/ptz-calving-camera.html">PTZ</a> funcionality allows you to scan 360 degree around your shed give you more coverage from a single camera.
+It can also be used to monitor lambing, foaling, or general farm security.

+The IP Camera produces high quality 1.3 MegaPixel High Definition video combined with Pan/Tilt & Zoom (PTZ) functionality giving you clear 360 degrees coverage of your shed.
+It also contain 21 Infrared LEDs for nightvision surveillance up to 20 meters.
+The camera is suitable for outdoor use as it enclosed inside a hardened IP66 waterproof housing.

 This system is ideal when there is a long distance between your House and your Shed.
-It makes a wireless connection to the Shed with two IP Directional Antennas.
+It makes a Wi-Fi wireless connection to the Shed with two outdoor IP Directional Antennas.
 The maximum range of this is system 5km with a clear line of sight.

 <figure>
   <img src="{{site.baseurl}}/img/connecting-buildings-colored.png" alt="Connecting buildings with WI-FI" style="width: 100%;">
   <figcaption style="text-align: center;">Connecting buildings with WI-FI</figcaption>
 </figure>

+Installing this system is a simple DIY job and should take no more than a couple of hours.
+All the devices connect together with ethernet cables and need very little configuration to get started.

-This system can be easily <a href="{{site.baseurl}}/internet/2015/08/08/viewing-calving-camera-over-the-internet.html">connected to the Internet</a> which allows you to connect to the camera from anywhere on the world, with an Internet connection.
+The system compatible with any PC, Laptop, Tablet or Smartphone and can be easily <a href="{{site.baseurl}}/internet/2015/08/08/viewing-calving-camera-over-the-internet.html">connected to the Internet</a> which allows you to connect to the camera from anywhere on the world, with an Internet connection.

 ###Features
-- High Quality Video
+- High Quality 1.3 MegaPixel High Definition Video
-- Nightvision
-- Wifi
-- Pan/Tilt & Zoom
+- Pan/Tilt & Zoom Functionality
+- 3x Optical Zoom & Auto-Focus
+- Night Surveillance Up To 20 Meters
 - Long distance wireless conectivity
+- Wi-Fi compliant with wireless standards IEEE 802.11b/g/n
 - Can be connected to the Internet
 - Audio and microphone connections
 - Waterproof IP66 rated
+- Compatible With iOS (iPhone/iPad) & Android

 ###Connection Diagram